PDXostc/rvi_v2x_firmware/field-support-manual.md

 ```
 avrdude -p x128a4u -c <programmer-id> -e -U flash:w:<file-name>.hex
 ```
-### Using the GPS test
+### Using the GPS test<a name="gps_test"></a>

 There exists a test function to repeatedly cold acquire GPS lock and print the results.
-This test should be the only automatic control sequence running, "VXSDC" to the V2X control port `ttyACM1` will stop the car state checks.
+This test should be the only automatic control sequence running, send "VXSDC" to the V2X control port `ttyACM1` to stop the car state checks.
 Sending "VXMT" to the V2X control port will start the GPS lock time test.

 The control port is spammed with plenty of SIM module GPS query chatter during the test, so the results of the test are sent to the Accelerometer stream `ttyACM2` for consolidated results.
 Test results are in seconds and appear like this: